newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-cpcn.md

 required: true
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
-You need to file a Certificate of Public Convenience and Necessity to register your commercial vehicle
+You need to file a Certificate of Public Convenience and Necessity to register your commercial vehicle.

 ---
 ### Application Requirements